Dunedan/mbp-2016-linux/README.md

 iBridge device via USB.
 They are exposed as regular USB video devices and are supported by the `uvcvideo` driver out of the box.

+If the camera is not working, you have a T1-chip MacBook and a recent distribution please check the [iBridge](#ibridge) section.

 ## Graphics card

 ### Intel